tamus-cyber/OpenSSL-vuln-2022/README.md

 ```

 ### findVulnSSL.ps1
-This enumeration script identifies OpenSSL 3.0.x `libcrypto` libraries on the specified volume (defaults to `C:`).
+This enumeration script is for use on Windows operating systems and identifies OpenSSL 3.0.x `libcrypto` libraries on the specified volume (defaults to `C:`).
 No output means that no vulnerable libraries were found.
 This script must be run with elevated privileges.

 The script can be executed as such
 ```